-Students enrolled at Columbia Basin College may obtain a student identification card.
-It is required for checking out library materials and using the computer labs and/or the fitness lab.
-It also may be used to participate in College and community activities.
-Students are required to show student photo ID, proof of enrollment at CBC, and have tuition and fees paid in full to obtain card.
+Students enrolled at Columbia Basin College should obtain a student identification card.
+A student ID card is required for checking out library materials, using the computer labs, and using the Fitness Center.
+Student ID cards may also be used to participate in College and community activities.
+Students are required to be enrolled, show photo ID, and have paid tuition and fees in full (or enrolled in STEPP).